-Physical exfoliants can be harsh on the skin so I prefer chemical exfoliants formulated with BHA (beta hydroxy acid) or AHA (alpha hydroxy acid).
+Physical exfoliants can be harsh on the skin, so I prefer chemical exfoliants formulated with BHA (beta hydroxy acid) or AHA (alpha hydroxy acid).

 If you have acne-prone skin, try a chemical exfoliant formulated with beta hydroxy acid to clean clogged pores.
 This BHA exfoliator has got a lot of rave reviews.
-It’s actually one of the best exfoliators that I’ve ever used.
+It’s one of the best exfoliators that I’ve ever used.

 For dry skin, use a non-drying AHA exfoliator like this Glow Daily AHA Toner.
-It helps to eliminate dead skin cells and it’s also vegan and cruelty-free.
+It helps to eliminate dead skin cells, and it’s also vegan and cruelty-free.

-Makeup will not be able to stick properly and it can settle into wrinkles when applied directly onto dehydrated or flaky skin.
+Makeup will not be able to stick properly, and it can settle into wrinkles when applied directly onto dehydrated or flaky skin.
 Instead, moisturize with a lightweight oil or serum before applying your foundation.

 Let the moisturizer set for 30 minutes before you apply any makeup so that the moisturizer gets absorbed by the skin.

 I like this hyaluronic acid moisturizer.
 It has a water-gel formula that absorbs quickly into the skin without leaving a residue.

-Use a primer to fill in wrinkles
+Use a Primer to Fill in Wrinkles

 Apply a tiny amount and dab it gently onto your skin.
 Let the product set for one minute before applying any makeup on top.

 Avoid thick foundations that have a dry and heavy formula.
-These foundations tend to settle more into the fine lines which makes you look older.
+These foundations tend to settle more into the fine lines, making you look older.

 These foundations are less likely to crease than heavy ones and give your face just what it needs without feeling like you’ve applied too much.

 Choose a foundation with the same base ingredients as your primer.
-Silicone-based primers work the best with silicone-based foundations.
+Silicone-based primers work best with silicone-based foundations.
 Avoid using a water-based foundation with a silicone-based primer.